 How Can I Protect Myself?

-- Know the correct arm and hand signals to alert other drivers to changes
+- Know the correct arm and hand signals to alert other drivers to changes in your movement

 - Ride in the same direction as traffic